Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/operator.md

 ### Collision quad

-* **Origin:** The relative position of the sphere.
+* **Origin:** The position of the quad within the particle system.
-* **Plane:** The axis on which this plane exists, you can combine multiple axes to create diagonal lines, for example.
+* **Plane:** The axis orthogonal to the plane.
+You can combine multiple components to create a diagonal plane, for example.
 Since the collision only occurs from one side, you can use `-1` to switch the side that you want to use.
-* **Forward:** The forward vector is only relevant in a 3D context, leave it as X: `0`, Y: `0`, Z: `1` in a 2D wallpaper.
+* **Forward:** The forward vector of the plane to define its rotation around the orthogonal plane axis.
+The forward vector is only relevant in a 3D context, leave it as X: `0`, Y: `0`, Z: `1` in a 2D wallpaper.

 ### Collision model

+Forms collision capsules around the bones of a single puppet warp or 3D model.
+Can become very expensive if a lot of bones are used by the model.

 No further options than the standard ones described above.
 However, you need to select either a puppet warp layer or a 3D model layer and drag and drop it into the **Layer connection** section that appears when selecting the particle system in the asset list, otherwise the operator will have no effect.